Seneca-ICTOER/OSL645/docs/Labs/lab9.md

 - **Start, Restart and Stop services** on a Linux system.
 - **Enable and Disable services** on a Linux system.
 - Display the **status of running services** on a Linux system.
-- Create a bash shell script to **generate multiple user accounts** from a comma separated value (.csv) file.

 ## Lab Reference Material